Thanksgiving is a fine time to reflect on those things that enrich our lives.

 - Turkey is actually really good for your dog or cat!
 So feel free to share a piece of lean turkey.
 But two things, and they’re important: (1) Peel the skin off the turkey and toss it in the trash.
 It’s difficult for dogs and cats to digest, plus it’s loaded with fat.
 (2) No bones for your pets!

 - Begging is a behavioral no-no. C’mon, no one likes to eat dinner with a dog staring up, drips of saliva rolling from his lips, as a muffled whining ensues.
 Yes, you can say “no” to that sad furry face.
-He gets what’s in his bowl, and that’s it.
-No hand-me-downs from the table while you’re eating.
 Better yet, feed your dog, then crate him while you enjoy dinner with your guests.
-After all, keep in mind that a big holiday dinner, and the buzz of activity that accompanies it, is not a normal routine for your pet.
+Keep in mind that a big holiday dinner, and the buzz of activity that accompanies it, is not a normal routine for your pet.
 Your dog can come out again after dinner’s over.
 At the very least, instruct your guests that they are not to feed your pet scraps from the table.
 That goes for cats too.

 - Don’t Miss: When Animals Attack… Your Holiday Party!